Retaard/LAZY-EXTERNAL/readme.md

 # Http Request / Downloads from the External

 **IT WILL DOWNLOAD ASSETS FROM ONLY THIS GITHUB REPO**, THIS IS THE ONLY THING THAT DOWNLOADS.(You can delete them if you want.)
-It will fetch offest by robloxoffsets.com / offsets.ntgetwritewatch.workers.dev
+It will fetch offsets from robloxoffsets.com / offsets.ntgetwritewatch.workers.dev

 ---